px212/px212/source/english/index.md

 Welcome!
 Thanks for visiting my homepage.
 I am an Associate Professor in meteorology at [Institute of Atmospheric Physics](http://english.iap.cas.cn/) (IAP), Chinese Academy of Sciences (CAS).
 By using observations, idealized models and outputs from the GCMs, I aim to improve our understanding of key controls on the large-scale circulation (e.g., jet streams, storm tracks and planetary waves) in the middle latitudes, and how these may evolve in the future.
 Please feel free to explore my work on [ResearchGate](https://www.researchgate.net/profile/Peiqiang_Xu), [GoogleScholar](https://scholar.google.com/citations?user=p66mFW4AAAAJ&hl=zh-CN), or follow me on [Twitter](https://twitter.com/peiqiang_xu).
 Beyond my primary research, I have a passion for geophysical fluid dynamics experiments.
 You can learn more about our lab’s work [here](http://www.njugfd.org/home.html).

 In addition, I am an Associate Editor of the [Quarterly Journal of the Royal Meteorological Society](https://rmets.onlinelibrary.wiley.com/journal/1477870X) and the Secretary of the Dynamical Meteorology Commission of the [Chinese Meteorological Society](http://www.cms1924.org/).
-On a personal note, I am an amateur violinist and was a member of my university’s badminton team.
+On a personal note, I am an amateur violinist and a former member of my university’s badminton team.

 **Email:** peiqiang@mail.iap.ac.cn